 Questions before booking a wedding band

-Before confirming a booking, clarify lineup, actual musicians, sound and lighting, setup, soundcheck, song requests, extensions, backup options and a clear written agreement.
+Before confirming a booking, clarify the lineup, the musicians who will actually perform, sound and lighting, setup, soundcheck, song requests, extensions and backup options – and put it all in a clear written agreement.

 Checklist for a good enquiry

-Date, venue, location, guest count, on-site contact, desired music phases and approximate schedule.
+Date, venue, location, guest count, on-site contact, desired event phases and approximate schedule.

 Ceremony, reception, dinner, first dance, party, special songs, desired atmosphere and preferred lineup.